Communications and Society Program

 At the annual Aspen Institute Forum on Communications and Society (FOCAS), invited participants develop strategies for using new information and communications technologies for the greater benefit of society.

-For more information, please visit the FOCAS 2013 page.
+For more information, see the FOCAS 2013 Page.

 Road to Government 2.0: Technological Problems and Solutions for Transparency, Efficiency and Participation